ibm-cloud-docs/app-configuration/ac-release-notes.md

 Stay up to date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
 {: shortdesc}

+## November 2022
+{: #November-2022}

+Support for Allowlisting domains for enabling Cross-Origin Resource Sharing (CORS).
+For more information, see [Settings](/docs/app-configuration?topic=app-configuration-ac-settings).

 ## October 2022
 {: #October-2022}